SICS-Fundamental-Research-Center/MiniGraph/README.md

 # Running MiniGraph Applications

-## Partition input.
+## Partition & convert graph.
-To convert graph.
+We store graphs in a binary CSR format.
+Edge-list in csv format can be converted to our CSR format with graph_convert tool provided in tools.
+You can use graph_convert_exec as follows:
 ```shell
 $ ./bin/graph_convert_exec -t csr_bin -p -n [the number of fragments] -i [input in csv format] -o [output path] -init_model val -init_val 0 -vertexes [the maximum vid] -cores [degree of parallelism]
 ```